checksum-ai/checksum-ai-runtime/README.md

    * }).first().click();
    * ```
    * @param selection
+   * @returns Locator to the common parent(s) or the target element(s) if specified.
    */
   compoundSelection(selection: {
     /**
-     * Method that returns array of locators to group and calculate the common parent from.
+     * Method that returns array of locators and/or text context, to group and calculate the common parent from.
+     * The method receives the base locator as an argument, which is the relative locator or page that the compound selection is called on.
      * The method should return an array of locators or strings that point at the anchor elements.
      *
      * @param base Base locator that the compound selection is called on.